ali-sdk/ali-oss/README.md

 - name {String} bucket name
   If bucket exists and not belong to current account, will throw BucketAlreadyExistsError.
   If bucket not exists, will create a new bucket and set it's ACL.
-- region {String} the bucket data region location, please see [Data Regions](#data-regions), Current available: `oss-cn-hangzhou`, `oss-cn-qingdao`, `oss-cn-beijing`, `oss-cn-hongkong` and `oss-cn-shenzhen` If change exists bucket region, will throw BucketAlreadyExistsError.
-  If region value invalid, will throw InvalidLocationConstraintError.
 - [options] {Object} optional parameters
   - [timeout] {Number} the operation timeout
   - [StorageClass] {String} the storeage type include (Standard,IA,Archive)